AndrewFalkowski/MINov/README.md

 3. `Li_novelty.ipynb`: Applies the method to analyze some lithium-containing compounds from the GNOME dataset relative to known materials in the Materials Project database.

-**NOTE** The GNOME and MP datasets are pulled from v2023.11.1 of the database.
+**NOTE:** The GNOME and MP datasets are pulled from v2023.11.1 of the database.
 As the database, particularly with regards to GNOME offerings, has changed since, we provide all structure files used in the analysis.

 ## Usage